Chinese Intellectual property rights

 Any business / person inside or outside China can register a trademark inside China.
-There is some protection for the major international trademark.
-We understand that the Chinese authorities when reviewing a trademark application will check Chinese their own international trademark registration database.
-This database is limited to major trademarks and offer on protection for SME trademarks.
+There is some protection for the major international trademarks.
+We understand that the Chinese authorities when reviewing a trademark application will check their international trademark registration database.
+This database is limited to major trademarks and offers very limited protection for SME

 In recent years the Chinese authorities have encouraged Chinese companies to register their trademarks.
-This has results in many trademarks been registered in China by Chinese companies which are coping existing overseas brand names.
+This has resulted in many trademarks being registered in China by Chinese companies which are coping existing overseas brand names.
 This has been causing problems for overseas businesses that have registered trademarks in China.

-Once you have registered a trademark in Chinese it is then illegal to copy and trade using the trademark in China regardless of any registration outside China.
+Once you have registered a trademark in China it is then illegal to copy and trade using the trademark in China regardless of any registration outside China.

-If you wish to allow an organisation in China to use your trademark you can always give written permission.
-We recommend if so written permission please make sure you included detail terms and conditions in an MOU format.
+If you wish to allow an organisation in China to use your trademark you can give written permission but make sure you include detailed terms and conditions in an MOU format (Memorandum of Understanding).